Estherokafor05/Mocha-API-test/README.md

 3. cd into the **test** folder in the project.
 4. Run ```npm test``` .

-# Packages used
+# Packages
-1. chai (used for testing)
+1. mocha (runs our test script)
-2. chai-json-schema (validates the response schema of the API)
+2. supertest (makes http calls to the server)
-3. mocha (runs our test script)
+3. chai (used for testing)
-4. supertest (makes http calls to the server)
+4. chai-json-schema (validates the response schema of the API)

 # Thank you